BakedPinata/excel-labs-gists/README.md

 # excel-labs-gists

-This is the source repository for the following Gists:
+This is the source repository for the following gists:

 |Title|Description|
 |-|-|